poppycompass/asmshell/README.md

 	`$ cd asmshell && make`
 	`$ ./asmshell.exe -h`

-If you have already installed go and unicorn, keystone, run this.
+If you have already installed go and unicorn, keystone and capstone, run this.

 	$ make symlink deps asmshell